 Each manuscript should contain:

-· Main text and word count – suggested target is 5000–8000 words for articles including abstract and references, and 1000 words for book reviews.
+- Main text and word count – suggested target is 5000–8000 words for articles including abstract, references and possible appendices, and 1000 words for book reviews.
 Text should be clearly organized, with only two levels of headings (no letters or numbers in the headings), and quotations exceeding 40 words intended.

 Surname, Xxxxx and Surname, Yyyyy (year) Title with Initial Caps: Subtitle with Initial Caps.
 Place: Publisher.